-Note that it is not necessary the case that the restriction $\L \otimes dt|_D$ coincides with $\i_\ast m$ unless the $(\G, \k)$-action is free.
-We always normalize $\L$ in such a way that the corresponding flow invariant measure $m$ has the total measure $1$ (and so is a probability measure on $\Fc_\k$).
+Note that it is not necessarily the case that the restriction $\L \otimes dt|_D$ coincides with $\i_\ast m$ unless the $(\G, \k)$-action is free.
+We always normalize $\L$ in such a way that the corresponding flow invariant measure $m$ has total measure $1$ (and so is a probability measure on $\Fc_\k$).